hyndland-primary-parent-council/hyndland-primary-parent-council.github.io/content/contact-us.md

 extracted_mode: article
 categories: []
 ---
-You can contact the Parent Council by emailing&nbsp; [enquiries@hyndlandprimaryparentcouncil.org](enquiries@hyndlandprimaryparentcouncil.org),&nbsp; You can also email your year&nbsp; rep with any concerns or queries by clicking their name in the list below.
+You can contact the Parent Council by emailing&nbsp; [hello@hyndlandprimary.parent-council.scot](hello@hyndlandprimary.parent-council.scot),&nbsp; You can also email your year&nbsp; rep with any concerns or queries by clicking their name in the list below.

 You can subscribe to our newsletter by following [this link](newsletter-subscription/).